ZarHenry96/quantum-ml-pipeline/README.md

 # Implementation and empirical evaluation of a quantum machine learning pipeline for local classification
 This repository provides the code for the "Implementation and empirical evaluation of a quantum machine learning pipeline for local classification" article.
+The raw results data are available [here](https://drive.google.com/drive/folders/1kA9htGJGRb3Vf_fnuzX2Slk9sFQhXz8y?usp=share_link).

 ## 1. Prerequisites
 In order to run the code, you need to have Python 3 installed.
 In particular, Python 3.8.10 has been used for the experiments presented in the paper.
 If you do not have Python 3 on your machine, we suggest to install Anaconda Python.